unl-ml-art/generative-visual-lukeboi/README.md

 ## Model/Data

-model is in ipynbs there's a train and a infer train trains infer makes interplations between random spots in latent space feed interpolation images into movie (ffmpeg) and then into blender displace modifier render blender and make movie (ffmpeg) to get output
+download GIS data from link above, be sure to do asc format run dataset generation notebook to generate images usable for gan training dataset model is in ipynbs there's a train and a infer, run both the train notebook trains the model infer makes interplations between random spots in latent space feed interpolation images into movie (ffmpeg) and then into blender displace modifier render blender and make movie (ffmpeg) to get output

+note that you'll have to re-create some blender image asssociations when downloading to another computer